Community participation funding

 - Applicants must demonstrate how accreditation courses will benefit the low participation group’s participation levels, and meet at least one of these criteria:

-- Course recognised, or delivered, by the Department of Sport and Recreation.
+- Course recognised or delivered by Sport and Recreation (WA)

 - Nationally recognised by Your Future Now.